Quaternionic-like manifolds and homogeneous twistor spaces

 \section{Quaternionic-like vector spaces}

 This section is dedicated to the study of the following notions.

-\begin{defn} A \emph{linear quaternionic-like structure} on a (real) vector space $U$ is a holomorphic embedding of the sphere into the complex Grassmannian ${\rm Gr}_k\bigl(U^{\C\!}\bigr)$ which intertwines the antipodal map and the conjugation determined by the conjugation of $U^{\C\!}$, where $k\in\mathbb{N}$\,, $k\leq\dim U$.\\
+\begin{defn} A \emph{linear quaternionic-like structure} on a (real) vector space $U$ is a nonconstant holomorphic map from the sphere to the complex Grassmannian ${\rm Gr}_k\bigl(U^{\C\!}\bigr)$ which intertwines the antipodal map and the conjugation determined by the conjugation of $U^{\C\!}$, where $k\in\mathbb{N}$\,, $k\leq\dim U$.\\

 A \emph{quaternionic-like vector space} is a vector space endowed with a linear quaternionic-like structure. \end{defn}